alphagov/paas-cf/README.md

 2. Inside the bootstrap-concourse web UI, there are a number of 'pipelines' that you may run.
 Specifically, the `create-deplyer` pipeline is used that will then create a new "deployer-concourse" into that AWS environment.
-Once this is complete, you will be given the URL, username and password you can use to log into then 'deployer concourse' web UI.
+Once this is complete, you will be given the URL, username and password you can use to log into the 'deployer concourse' web UI.

 3. Through the "deployet-concourse" Web UI, a number of new pipelines exist that you can run.
-Use the "create-bosh-cloudfoundry" pipeline to deploy BOSH and then cloudfoundry environment into the AWS environment.
+Use the "create-bosh-cloudfoundry" pipeline to deploy BOSH and the cloudfoundry environments into the AWS environment.

-Note: Overnight, both the "bootstrap-concourse" and the cloudfoundry environment will delete itself to save unnecessary AWS costs.
-THis will require re running then "create-bosh-cloudfoundry" pipeline each day.
+Note: Overnight, both the "bootstrap-concourse" and the cloudfoundry environment will auto delete itself to save unnecessary AWS costs.
+You will need to re running the "create-bosh-cloudfoundry" pipeline each day.